Press kit: SMILE & Succeed for Teens

-The images, news releases, sample book review, sample Q & A, book excerpts, and book trailer videos in this media kit may be used in newspapers, magazines, blogs, and other media for stories about this book without written permission.
+The images, news releases, book excerpts, and videos in this press kit may be used in newspapers, magazines, podcasts, blogs, and other media for stories about this book without written permission.

 Milford, MI — Poor eye contact and weak people skills plague many teens.
 Consumed with their electronic devices, most teenagers have a lot to learn before they can stand out at or even land a job.
 When a teen exhibits excellent people skills, it’s like a ray of sunshine.
 According to one author, it’s easy for teens to excel, and when they do, it translates to success in school, work, and life.